-On April 12, 2023, the REIT announced the suspension of the DRIP (as defined herein) until further notice.
-As a result, all Unitholders received distributions in cash effective with the distribution paid on April 17, 2023 to Unitholders of record on March 31, 2023.
+On April 12, 2023, the REIT announced the suspension of the REIT's distribution reinvestment plan ("DRIP") until further notice.
+As a result, all Unitholders received distributions only in cash effective with the distribution paid on April 17, 2023 to Unitholders of record on March 31, 2023.